Dogs in religion: Christianity

-In Christianity, dogs represent faithfulness.
-Within the Roman Catholic denomination specifically, the iconography of Saint Dominic includes a dog, after the hallow's mother dreamt of a dog springing from her womb and becoming pregnant shortly after that.
-As such, the Dominican Order (Ecclesiastical Latin: Domini canis) means "dog of the Lord" or "hound of the Lord" (Ecclesiastical Latin: Domini canis).
-In Christian folklore, a church grim often takes the form of a black dog to guard Christian churches and their churchyards from sacrilege.
+Within Roman Catholicism specifically, the iconography of Saint Dominic includes a dog, after the saint's mother Blessed Joan of Aza dreamt a dog with a torch in its mouth sprang from her womb, and became pregnant shortly after that.
+As such, the Dominican Order (Ecclesiastical Latin: Dominicanus) sounds close to "dog of the Lord" or "hound of the Lord" (Dómini canis).

 A dog is mentioned in the deuterocanonical Book of Tobit, faithfully accompanying Tobias, Tobit's son and the angel Raphael on their journeys.

-Jesus told the story of the poor man Lazarus, whose sores were licked by street dogs.
-This has traditionally been seen as showing Lazarus's wretched situation.

-The Roman Catholic Church recognizes Saint Roch (also called Saint Rocco), who lived in the early 14th century in France, as the patron saint of dogs.
-It is said that he caught the plague while doing charitable work and went into the forest, expecting to die.
-There he was befriended by a dog that licked his sores and brought him food, and he was able to recover.
+The Catholic Church recognizes Saint Roch (also Saint Rocco), who lived in the early 14th century in France, as the patron saint of dogs.
+It is said he caught the plague while doing charitable work and went into the forest, expecting to die.
+There, he was befriended by a hunting dog which licked his sores and brought him food, helping him recover.
 The feast day of Saint Roch, August 16, is celebrated in Bolivia as the "birthday of all dogs."

+In Christian folklore, a church grim often takes the form of a black dog to guard churches and churchyards from sacrilege.

-Saint Guinefort was the name given to a dog who received local veneration as a saint at a French shrine from the 13th to the 20th centuries.
+Saint Guinefort was the name given to a dog which was venerated as a folk saint at a French shrine from the 13th century until to the 20th century, when the Church suppressed its cult.